gottacatchenall/thesis_proposal/README.md

 that maximizes the time-until extinction of simulated metapopulation dynamics under that hypothetical modified landscape.

-**TK** The biggest challenge in implementing simulated annealing in this context is defining a proposal function for landscape modifications.
+The biggest challenge in implementing simulated annealing in this context is defining a proposal function for landscape modifications.
 At the moment this is done by computing the minimum-spanning-tree (MST) of the spatial nodes, and then proposing corridors that connect nodes that are already connected in the MST.
+The primary reason for doing this is the cut down the size of the solution space to enable quicker convergence, although the final software that implements this algorithm will enable alternative methods of proposing modifications.

-**TK** The goal to rank the cells in the raster by priority based on how many times they are converted in the distribution of "good" corridors after simulated annealing has reached a pseudoequilibrium.
-Further, the final component of this chapter is measuring the effect of land-use change on the robustness of the optimized corridor.
-By simulating various neutral models of urban and agricultural sprawl, we can determine if the proposed modifications
+The goal output of this chapter is not only to provide a set of discrete corridor options, but also to rank the cells in the raster by priority based on how many times they are converted in the distribution of "good" corridors after simulated annealing has reached a pseudoequilibrium.
+Further, the final component of this chapter is measuring the effect of land-use change on the robustness of the optimized corridor by simulating various neutral models of urban and agricultural sprawl, and determining if the proposed modifications still maximize time-until-extinction when the landcover in the landscape is not static.

 ## Progress